V-ID (VIDT) Achieves Market Capitalization of $45.71 Million

-V-ID (CURRENCY:VIDT) traded up 9.2% against the U.S. dollar during the twenty-four hour period ending at 12:00 PM E.T. on November 18th.
-In the last seven days, V-ID has traded 65.5% higher against the U.S. dollar.
-V-ID has a market capitalization of $45.71 million and approximately $8.26 million worth of V-ID was traded on exchanges in the last day.
-One V-ID coin can now be purchased for approximately $0.99 or 0.00008325 BTC on exchanges.
+V-ID (CURRENCY:VIDT) traded up 9.2% against the U.S. dollar during the 24 hour period ending at 18:00 PM Eastern on November 23rd.
+During the last seven days, V-ID has traded up 65.5% against the U.S. dollar.
+V-ID has a total market cap of $45.71 million and $8.26 million worth of V-ID was traded on exchanges in the last 24 hours.
+One V-ID coin can now be bought for approximately $0.99 or 0.00008325 BTC on exchanges.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.